Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 How to file for unemployment in 5 steps

-Filing for unemployment can seem overwhelming if you haven’t done it before.
-Luckily, you can file online or over the phone in most cases.
-Processes vary by state, but in general, you can expect the unemployment filing process to include these steps:
+Applying for unemployment can seem overwhelming if you haven’t done it before.
+Luckily, you can submit your claim online or over the phone in most cases.
+Processes vary by state, but in general, you can expect the application process to include the following steps.

 Step 1: Find your state’s application

 When you’re ready to file for unemployment, visit your state’s official unemployment website to find the application and state-specific guidelines.
-Or, you can open your state’s link in the table above.
+You can find your state’s link in the benefits table later in this article.

 Once you’re on the official unemployment webpage, look for words like “Apply for benefits,” “Apply online,” “File a claim,” “Unemployment benefits application,” or similar wording to open the application portal.